 “Nicotine from exhaled vapour can be deposited on surfaces, but at such low levels that there is no plausible mechanism by which such deposits could enter the body at doses that would cause physical harm,” said the Royal College of Physicians in its 2016 review of e-cigarette science.

 Particles from vaping, which are liquid rather than solid like smoke particles, don’t seem to affect air quality at all.
-In a 2017 University of California-San Diego study that studied the air in 193 low-income family homes, the researchers found that smoking of tobacco and marijuana, cooking, and burning candles all affected particle counts in the homes.
+In a 2017 University of California-San Diego study that studied the air in 193 low-income family homes, the researchers found that smoking tobacco or marijuana, cooking, and burning candles all affected particle counts in the homes.
 But vaping (which happened in 43 of the homes) had no measurable effect on the indoor air quality.

 Even second hand vape studies of the air in vape shops have shown that levels of toxicants are below occupational exposure limits.
 In fact, the National Institute for Occupational Safety and Health (NIOSH — a CDC agency) found that even in a shop where 13 customers vaped during the day, the flavoring chemicals and formaldehyde were all below the limits allowed.
 And nicotine was practically absent from NIOSH’s samples.